PyMoDAQ/PyMoDAQ/docs/src/tutorials/new_plugin.rst

    The `python-publish.yml` file.

 This file is part of the template, and we do not need to enter into the details of its writing.
-It basically defines that when we will trigger a release from our GitHub repository, it will release the current version of the repository to PyPI.
+It basically defines that when we will trigger a release from our GitHub repository, it will upload the current version of the repository to PyPI.

 We can notice that it makes use of the secrets `PYPI_USERNAME` and `PYPI_PASSWORD` that we configured earlier to